 The Honey Crisp apple is a relatively new apple variety that was developed by the University of Minnesota.
 It originated from a crossbreeding program in the 1960s, where researchers aimed to develop a hardy apple variety with excellent flavor and texture.

 Honey Crisp apples are known for their crisp texture, juiciness, and balanced sweet-tart flavor.
 They are commonly enjoyed as a fresh eating apple due to their refreshing taste.
 They also work well in salads, pies, and other baked goods.
 The apples are versatile and can be used in both sweet and savory recipes, making them a popular choice for all sorts of recipes.
 They are an excellent choice for this Easy Apple Galette Reipe.

 Honey Crisp Apples are just one of the 2,500 varieties of apples grown in the USA.
 There may be as many as 30,000 apple varieties worldwide today, and apples have been grown and eaten since the Roman Era and quite possibly before that.

-Husk Tomatoes are also called tomatillos, ground cherry, Mexican green tomato, and Mexican ground cherry.
-They grow in a thin husk thus the name.
-They can be eaten raw or cooked into desserts, jam, salsa, and salads.
+Husk Tomatoes are also called tomatillos, ground cherry, Mexican green tomato, and Mexican ground cherry, and are native to the Americas.

 The Answer is B, tomatoes.
 The world grows 170 million metric tons every year followed by bananas at 116 million tons, Apples at 76 million and oranges at 73 million.